Victor Horta: Centre for Fine Arts (1923–1929)

 Horta developed the plans for the Centre for Fine Arts beginning in 1919, with construction starting in 1923.
 It was completed in 1929.
 It was originally intended to be built of stone, but Horta made a new plan of reinforced concrete with a steel frame.
 He had intended the concrete to be left exposed in the interior, but the final appearance did not meet his expectations, and he had it covered.
 The concert hall itself is in an unusual ovoid, or egg shape, and is accompanied by art galleries, meeting rooms, and other functional rooms.
 The building is placed on a complex hillside site, and occupies eight levels, much of it underground.
 It also had to be designed to avoid blocking the view from the Royal Palace, on the hill just above it.

 In 1927, Horta became the Director of the Royal Academy of Fine Arts in Brussels, a post he held for four years until 1931.
 In recognition of his work, Horta was awarded the title of Baron by King Albert I in 1932.

-Brussels Central Station (1913–1952)
+Brussels-Central railway station (1913–1952)

-In 1910, Horta began working on drawings on his most ambitious and longest running project: Brussels Central Station.
+In 1910, Horta began working on drawings on his most ambitious and longest running project: Brussels-Central railway station.
 He was formally commissioned as the architect in 1913, but work did not actually begin until after World War II, in 1952.
 It was originally planned that the station would just part of a much larger redevelopment project, which Horta had conceived in the 1920s, but this was never realized.